dal211/R-with-Macroeconomic-Data/README.md

 -	Standard Deviation across countries & all time for “n”, the average growth rate of the labor force
 -	Standard Deviation across countries & all time for “gY/L”, the average growth rate of Y/L

+(b) Unconditional Convergence

+The Solow model predicts that those with lower initial GDP per capita (ie. developing countries) would grow at a faster GDP/capita growth rate and vice versa.
+These countries would only converge to the same steady state growth rate if they have the same characteristics(paramters) that determine their steady state (such as savings, population growth).
+This regression is showing that since the countries do not have the same parameters, there is a very weak correlation between initial GDP per capita and GDP/capita growth rate, which shows "unconditional convergence" because the countries are not converging to the same steady state.

+(c) MRW Model (Mankiw, Romer, Weil)

+The MRW model incorporates human capital accumulation to the Solow Model in order to improve the model's explanation of variation of GDP/capita across countries.